castle-engine/castle-engine/tools/build-tool/data/android/integrated-services/tenjin/README.md

 - You also need to allow Tenjin to verify purchases done on Google Play.
 See https://docs.tenjin.com/en/send-events/android.html , section _"Purchase Events"_.

-- You also need to download latest release from https://github.com/tenjin/tenjin-android-sdk/releases, unpack it, and put `tenjin.aar` in CGE `app/libs/` subdirectory of this service (`tools/build-tool/data/android/integrated-services/tenjin/app/libs/` subdirectory of CGE).
+- You also need to download latest release from https://github.com/tenjin/tenjin-android-sdk/releases, unpack it somewhere.
+Indicate the location of the directory that contains the `tenjin.aar` and `tenjin.jar` files using the parameter `library_path` shown below.
+(It can be a directory relative to your project, or an absolute path.)

 ## Declare in CastleEngineManifest.xml